By TONY SEED

 1973 (5 May): As supplies dwindled and the military prepared for a final assault, the defenders decided to withdraw.
 On May 7, about half the people filtered through the enemy lines, and the following day about 150 who remained laid down their arms.

-1973 (9 May): The Oglala traditionals and AIM finally surrender.
+1973 (9 May): The Oglala traditionals and AIM finally surrendered.
 Federal authorities then began to arrest, imprison, and eventually try many local Indians and AIM activists who participated in the Wounded Knee takeover.
-Many claim that “Indian goon squads,” local white police officers, and FBI agents continue to harass traditional Indians in the years after Wounded Knee, resulting in the execution and disappearance of over 300 Indian men and women (Peter Matthiessen, In The Spirit of Crazy Horse (New York: The Viking Press, 1983).
+Many claimed that “Indian goon squads,” local police officers and FBI agents continue to harass traditional Indians in the years after Wounded Knee, resulting in the execution and disappearance of over 300 Indian men and women (Peter Matthiessen, In The Spirit of Crazy Horse (New York: The Viking Press, 1983).

 Between 1973 and 1976 as many as 250 people in and around Pine Ridge were dead, including 60 members and supporters of AIM.
-Shootings, firebombings, assaults, and assassinations are carried out by Wilson’s goons and in conjunction with the FBI’s Counter-Intelligence Program (COINTELPRO).
-(500 Years of REsistance)
+Shootings, firebombings, assaults, and assassinations were carried out by Wilson’s goons and in conjunction with the FBI’s Counter-Intelligence Program (COINTELPRO).
+(500 Years of Resistance)

-1975 (26 June): An FBI raid on an AIM encampment results in a fire-fight in which two FBI agents and an Oglala, Joseph Stuntz, are shot dead.
-Although Stuntz’ death is never investigated, nor are the many other killings of Oglala traditionalists and AIM members during this period, the FBI launches a campaign to imprison AIM members for the two dead agents.
+1975 (26 June): An FBI raid on an AIM encampment resulted in a fire-fight in which two FBI agents and an Oglala, Joseph Stuntz, were shot dead.
+Although Stuntz’ death is never investigated – nor are the many other killings of Oglala traditionalists and AIM members during this period – the FBI launches a campaign to imprison AIM members for the two dead agents.
 Eventually LEONARD PELTIER will be convicted of the killings in a trial that shows nothing more than that the FBI had fabricated evidence and testimony.